Skellig: Plot

-10-year-old Michael and his family have recently moved into a house.
-He and his parents are nervous, as his new baby sister was born earlier than expected and may not live because of a heart condition.
-When Michael goes into the garage, he finds a strange emaciated creature hidden amid all the boxes, debris and dead insects.
+10-year-old Michael and his family have recently moved into a new house.
+He and his parents are nervous, as his new baby sister (who they have not named yet) was born earlier than expected and may not live because of a heart condition, and because they have to start over in a new home.
+When Michael goes into the garage, he finds a strange emaciated man hidden amid all the boxes, debris and dead insects.
 Michael assumes that he is a homeless person, but decides to look after him and gives him food.
-The man is crotchety and arthritic, demanding aspirin, Chinese food menu order numbers 27 and 53 and brown ale.
+The man is crotchety and arthritic, demanding aspirin and Chinese food, but Michael helps him anyway.
 Michael hears a story that human shoulder blades are a vestige of angel wings.

-Meanwhile, his friends from school become more and more distant as Michael stops attending school and spends less time with them.
-He meets a girl named Mina from across the road and over the course of the story they become close.
-Mina is home-schooled and enjoys nature, birds, drawing and the poems of William Blake.
-Often drawing or sculpting at home, she invites Michael to join in.
+Meanwhile, his new friends from school become more and more distant as Michael stops attending school and spends less time with them in order to figure out more about the strange man.
+He meets a girl named Mina from across the road who intrigues him; Mina is home-schooled and enjoys nature, birds, drawing and the poems of William Blake.
+Often drawing or sculpting at home, she invites Michael to join in and the two become friends.
 She takes care of some baby birds who live in her garden and teaches Michael to hear their tiny sounds.
-Michael decides to introduce her to the strange creature.
+Michael decides to introduce her to the strange man, who shows inhuman attributes and who the two begin to suspect is not human.
 Michael's friends, Leakey and Coot, become skeptical about Michael and try to find out what he is hiding from them.
-Michael and Mina try to keep it a secret from them, and have to move "Skellig" to a safer space.
+Michael and Mina try to keep it a secret from them, and have to move the creature, who is named "Skellig", to a safer space.

-Michael asks about arthritis and how to cure it, talking to doctors and patients in the hospital where his baby sister is being treated.
-Grace, an old woman, took a run through the hospital and came to see her.
-The creature whom Michael had moved from the garage—revealing a pair of wings at his shoulders—introduces himself as "Skellig" to Michael and Mina.
+Michael becomes intrigued with medical conditions like arthritis as his baby sister has been taken to the hospital for her heart condition, and frequently visits her as her condition worsens.
+The distant, winged Skellig, who remains grumpy and abrasive, begins to actually open up to Mina and Michael.

 Michael's baby sister comes dangerously close to death, necessitating heart surgery.
-His mother goes to the hospital to stay with the baby and, that night, "dreams" of seeing Skellig come in, pick the baby up, and hold it high in the air, saving her.
-He subsequently moves from the garage after saying goodbye to Michael and Mina, answering their questions about his nature by saying that he is 'something,' combining aspects of human, owl and angel.
+His mother goes to the hospital to stay with the baby and, that night, "dreams" of seeing Skellig come in, pick the baby up, and hold her high in the air, saving her.
+He subsequently moves from the garage after saying goodbye to Michael and Mina, answering their questions about his nature by saying that he is 'something' combining aspects of human, owl and angel.

-The family struggles with deciding on a name for the baby.
-After considering calling her Persephone, they settle on Joy.
+The family decides to name Michael's baby sister since she will now live.
+After considering naming her after Persephone, a deity whom Mina admires, they settle on Joy because of the joy that her living will bring the family.